Automation Technician Training Course Outline

 - Identify seven factors which should be considered when selecting a robot.

 This module is designed to cover the fundamentals of manipulators, links, and joints.
 A discussion of kinematics and haptic technology is presented, as well as dextrous manipulation, and an overview of the basic coordinate systems for a robot manipulator.
-The theoretical and practical aspects of manipulators and spatial analysis are introduced in this course using a combination of video, animation and a laboratory projects and featuring Robotics simulation software.
+The theoretical and practical aspects of manipulators and spatial analysis are introduced in this module using a combination of video, animation and a laboratory projects and featuring Robotics simulation software.

 - Name the most common type of manipulator.